When the World Feels Like Too Much: A Practice to Ground Then Act

 Begin to breathe.
 This is where your heart lives.

 What do you feel?
-Maybe a tightness.
+Maybe a heaviness.
 A sharp pain.
 A dull aching.
 A numbness.

 Keep filling your belly with air, with space.